monicagiraldochica/bash_tutorial/docs/iteration.md

 > done
 ```

-### Rename *all* the files in the current directory that end in .nii.gz
+In the following example we rename *all* the files in the current directory that end in .nii.gz:

-Before and after the loop I am printing the content of the folder to visualize the change.
-Command `ls` prints the content of the current directory:

 ```bash
 $ ls